 Lack of sleep plagues over 30% of the American population, with approximately 10 million people using prescription sleep aids.1 We are always looking for new research, techniques, and products to help us sleep better and feel more rested.
 Perhaps this is why the research into taking CBD oil for sleep is so exciting.

 Lack of sleep isn’t just a nuisance -- it can be downright bad for health.
 One study found that 40% of people suffering from insomnia also experienced some type of psychiatric disorder.2 Sleep deprivation, or continual poor sleep has been linked to serious medical conditions, including heart disease, weakened immune system, diabetes, and diminished longevity.3 This is because sleep (and all its phases) is the time when our body undergoes muscle repair, memory consolidation, detoxification, and release of regulating hormones.
-A number of factors can cause poor sleep including stress and anxiety, chronic pain, and endocrine imbalances.
+A number of factors can cause poor sleep including stress and endocrine imbalances.
 Can CBD oil for sleep help with some of these?

 CBD Oil to Help You Sleep